 Denton, who graduated from Duke with a degree in psychology in 1971, was inducted into the Duke University Sports Hall of Fame in 1991.
 Ten years later, he was inducted into the prestigious Duke Hall of Honor.

-An outstanding athlete in every sport he touched while growing up in Pittsburgh, Eddie Biedenbach starred in basketball, baseball and football at Edgewood High School.
-He was signed to a basketball scholarship at North Carolina State University, where he initially played on the freshman team coached by former Wolfpack All-America Lou Pucillo.
+An outstanding athlete in every sport he touched while growing up in Pittsburgh and attending Edgewood High School Eddie Biedenbach starred in basketball, baseball and football.
+He was signed to a basketball scholarship at North Carolina State University, where he initially played on the freshman team coached by former Wolfpack All-American Lou Pucillo.
 He played for three Hall of Fame coaches (Everett Case, Press Maravich and Norm Sloan) in his three varsity seasons and also played baseball for legendary Wolfpack coach Vic Sorrell.

 His N.C.
 State varsity career included two years as the team’s leading scorer.
-He also was a two-time All-ACC selection and a two-time All-ACC Tournament selection.
-As a senior, he was named a preseason co-captain; at season’s end he was honored as of the Wolfpack’s MVP.
-And in 2003, when N.C.
+He also was a two-time All-ACC selection and a two-time All ACC Tournament selection.
+As a senior, he was named a preseason co-captain; At season’s end he was honored as the Wolfpack’s MVP.
+In 2003, when N.C.
 State voted on its all-time men’s basketball teams, Biedenbach was voted Player of the Decade for the 1960s.

 Drafted by four different pro sports teams, Biedenbach was first selected by the St. Louis Hawks (drafted after his redshirt senior year, which he missed due to major back surgery).
 Three teams drafted Eddie following his basketball senior year – the NBA’s Los Angeles Lakers, the ABA’s New York Nets, and the NFL’s Dallas Cowboys.
 He played briefly with the Lakers and the Phoenix Suns before returning to N.C.
 State to begin what became a long and rewarding coaching career.